FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Loading Terraform Input Variables

+In Terraform, input variables are a way to parameterize your configuration, allowing you to provide different values for your resources based on your needs or environment.

+You can load input variables into your Terraform configurations from various sources, such as variable files, command-line arguments, environment variables, and more.

 [Terraform Input Variables](https://developer.hashicorp.com/terraform/language/values/variables)

 #### TF_VAR flag
-In Terraform, you can pass environment variables using the TF_VAR_name convention, where name is the name of your variable.
+You can pass environment variables using the `TF_VAR_name` convention, where **name** is the name of your variable.
 Terraform will automatically recognize these environment variables and make them available as variables in your configuration.
 Here's a simple example:

-Suppose you want to pass an environment variable TF_VAR_region to set the AWS region for your Terraform configuration.
+Suppose you want to pass an environment variable ``TF_VAR_region`` to set the AWS region for your Terraform configuration.

 Set the environment variable in your terminal session.
-For example, to set the region to "us-west-2" in a Unix-like shell (Linux or macOS), you can use:
+For example, to set the region to **"us-west-2"** in a Unix-like shell (Linux), you can use:

 ```sh
 export TF_VAR_region=us-west-2